Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Analysis of Type II error control

 On the other hand, we need to ensure that $\vert \sum_{j\in S_{i}}a_{i}\vert \leq O(\sum_{i=1}^{n}a^{2}_{i})$, which is to make sure that $\mathbb{E}_{\pi_k}\left[v^{T}_{\pi_k}v\right]\leq n\bar{v}^{2}+o(1)\sum_{i=1}^{n}a^{2}_{i}$ as well as

-Therefore, we need to upper bound $\vert \sum_{(a_i,c_i)\in J_{t}}a_{i}\vert(t=1,2,3)$, to ensure the existence of the partitioning $S_{1},...,S_{k}$.
-This is accomplished by Algorithm~\ref{alg rearrange}, which adjusts the vectors based on the first $I_1,I_2,I_3$.
-The key of adjustment is shown in Algorithm~\ref{alg:remove}, which efficiently removes vectors with sum of each component closed to its given amount from $I_2,I_3$.
-Then a scaling step~\ref{alg:scale} is applied for the convenience of subsequent subset assignment, with the procedure defined in Algorithm~\ref{alg partition}.
+Therefore, we need to upper bound $\vert \sum_{(a_i,c_i)\in J_{t}}a_{i}\vert(t=1,2,3)$, in order to guarantee the existence of a valid partition into subsets $S_1, \dots, S_k$.
+This is achieved via Algorithm~\ref{alg rearrange}, which adjusts the vectors based on the initial grouping into $I_1, I_2, I_3$.
+The core of this adjustment is presented in Algorithm~\ref{alg:remove}, which efficiently removes from $I_2$ and $I_3$ those vectors whose component sums are close to prescribed values.
+A subsequent scaling step, described in Algorithm~\ref{alg:scale}, is then applied to facilitate the final subset assignment, with the complete partitioning procedure detailed in Algorithm~\ref{alg partition}.